About the STAR research trial

 We compared people who get their usual care with people who have the therapy on top of their usual care, and followed them up over time.

-How did the STAR trial work?
+What did the STAR trial involve?

 STAR publications